 - how does this way of investigating compound wholes relate to the “comparative philosophy” of Paul Masson-Oursel5, Rupert Lodge (McLuhan’s first mentor) and others?

 - A start on setting out these parallels has been made in posts on Bohm.
 Furthermore, many of these thoughts have recurred throughout the tradition in roughly similar form since the time of Plato and Aristotle (and arguably before them with the pre-Socratics).
-In the nineteenth and twentieth centuries, many were highly elaborated in the work of Hegel, Husserl and Heidegger.
-These comparable (not to say identical) further jigsaw pieces, too, must ultimately be examined with those of McLuhan and Bohm in the ways described in this post.
+In the nineteenth and twentieth centuries, many have been highly elaborated in the work of Hegel, Husserl and Heidegger.
+These comparable (not to say identical) further jigsaw pieces in philosophy must ultimately be examined with those of McLuhan and Bohm in the ways described in this post.
 In this context, see also the posts on Plato and on Riezler. ↩

-- As referenced in the preceding note, a start on this question in reference to Riezler, McLuhan and Bohm has been instituted elsewhere in this blog. ↩
+- As referenced in the preceding note, a start on this question in reference to Riezler and Bohm has been instituted elsewhere in this blog. ↩

 - Such a red thread might be considered as a kind of self-replication procedure belonging to the series itself.
-Or, in any case, as an organic compound. ↩
+Or, in any case, as the activity of a kind of organic compound. ↩

 - This comparison of discrete ‘wholes’ — or galaxies — might be thought to be the question to which The Gutenberg Galaxy is an attempted answer. ↩